xJonathanLEI/starknet-jsonrpc-codegen/README.md

-# StarkNet JSON-RPC Codegen
+# Starknet JSON-RPC Codegen

-Tool for generating the StarkNet JSON-RPC code used in `starknet-rs`.
-StarkNet specs are shipped with this repo so it should work out of the box.
+Tool for generating the Starknet JSON-RPC code used in `starknet-rs`.
+Starknet specs are shipped with this repo so it should work out of the box.

 Run the tool and choose which version of the specification to use: